Ultraman: The Adventure Begins: Soundtrack

 The music was composed by Shinsuke Kazato and released by Nippon Columbia.
 The soundtrack was released as a limited edition printing of 5,000 copies.

+Reception

+While the film was intended to serve as a pilot for a series it was unsuccessful in the United States.

 Home media

 Ultraman USA was released in Japan by Bandai Home Video on VHS (Japanese dub only) on September 29, 1989 and on LaserDisc (bilingual) on July 25, 1991.
 In North America, a VHS was released by Ultra Action Video and L.A.
 Hero Inc. on June 2, 1993.

 Tsubaraya announced that Bandai Visual will release a remastered version of the film on Blu-ray in Japan on September 26, 2018.

+On July 2, 2025, Mill Creek released the film on Blu-ray.
+This version includes a new English dub and the original Japanese version.

+Due to rights issues, the original English audio is not included in this set.
+In addition, the Japanese version does not come with English subtitles.